awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 **Local Zones**

-You can specify a one or more Local Zone subnets\.
+You can specify one or more Local Zone subnets\.
 The following restrictions apply:
 + You cannot use AWS WAF with the load balancer\.
 + You cannot use a Lambda function as a target\.<a name="outposts"></a>